StrangeButUntrue/micropython-ri5/docs/library/urandom.rst

 .. module:: urandom
    :synopsis: random number generation

-|see_cpython_module| :mod:`python:random
+|see_cpython_module| :mod:`python:random`

 .. admonition:: Difference to CPython
    :class: attention

-   The pseudorandom algorithm used in Micropython is the Yasmarang algorithm (<http://www.literatecode.com/yasmarang>), instead of the Mersenne Twister used in CPython.
+   The pseudorandom algorithm used in Micropython is the `Yasmarang algorithm <http://www.literatecode.com/yasmarang>`_ , instead of the Mersenne Twister used in CPython.

 This module allows generation of pseudo-random numbers, including setting of a seed.
 (These are probably not suitable for cryptographic purposes.)